 We offer an eight week Learn to Curl program starting on Tuesday November 10th.
 Our friendly trainers will lead you through a program designed to equip anyone – irrespective of age, aptitude, social, competitive – with the fundamentals.
 The program costs $125, however this fee will be deducted from the membership fee if you join.

 Can I play on a team with my friends and colleagues?

 We accommodate shifts and travel.
-Though a game requires four players on each team, many teams are comprised of five, six or seven players.
-They work out a schedule amongst themselves that accommodates shift and travel schedules.
+Though a game usually requires four players on each team, many teams are comprised of five or more players.
+They work out a schedule amongst themselves that accommodates shifts and travel.
 Don’t have such a group?
 Talk to us, we’ll introduce you to others looking to put such a team together.